gw4-isambard/docs/CONTRIBUTING.md

 ### Documenting

-When adding to documentation, including content in Jupyter notebooks, use plain `md` (+`nbfancy` decorators) as far as possible.
+When adding to documentation, use `rst`.
-This avoids contributors having to write in html.

 ## Notes